Steve Woodmore: Reality television

 Woodmore has appeared on numerous television and radios shows, including BBC's 1Xtra Breakfast Show with Twin B and the documentary Stan Lee's Superhumans.

 Electronics salesman

-Woodmore worked as an electronics salesman for Currys, an electrical retailer in the United Kingdom and Ireland.
-He is now retired.
+Woodmore worked as an electronics salesman for Currys.

 Other appearances

 In June 2011, Woodmore launched the 5050 Phone a Friend nationwide competition, together with John Lonergan, at an event held in Dublin, in which the Irish public was challenged to beat Woodmore's world record of 637 wpm live on television.
 The finals were held on 10 September 2011.

-Personal life
+Personal life and death

-Woodmore lives in Chislehurst and is divorced with four children.
+Woodmore was born in Hackney, London on 13 December 1959.
+He lived in Chislehurst and was divorced with four children.

+Woodmore died of COVID-19 and non-Hodgkin's lymphoma on 6 February 2023, at the age of 63.